 Hydraulic fracturing is an important and common practice that is used to stimulate production of hydrocarbons from tight formations.
 The process involves the injection of water, sand and chemicals under pressure into formations to fracture the surrounding rock and stimulate production.
 We perform hydraulic fracturing as part of our operations.
 Hydraulic fracturing operations have historically been overseen by state regulators as part of their oil and natural gas regulatory programs.
 However, in February 2014, the EPA published permitting guidance under the SDWA addressing the use of diesel in fracturing hydraulic operations, and in May 2014, the EPA issued an advance notice of proposed rulemaking under the Toxic Substances Control Act ("TSCA") relating to chemical substances and mixtures used in oil and natural gas exploration or production.
 Further, in March 2015, the Department of the Interior's Bureau of Land Management ("BLM") adopted a rule requiring, among other things, public disclosure to the BLM of chemicals used in hydraulic fracturing operations after fracturing operations have been completed and strengthening standards for well-bore integrity and management of fluids that return to the surface during and after fracturing operations on federal and Indian lands.
-Following years of litigation, the BLM rescinded the rule in December 2017.
-However, in January 2018, California and several environmental groups filed lawsuits challenging the BLM's rescission of the rule; those lawsuits are pending in the U.S. District Court for the Northern District of California.
+Following years of litigation, the BLM 's rescission of the rule; those lawsuits are pending in the U.S. District Court for the Northern District of California.
 In addition, from time to time legislation has been introduced before Congress that would provide for federal regulation of hydraulic fracturing and would require disclosure of the chemicals used in the fracturing process.
-If enacted, these or similar bills could result in additional permitting requirements for hydraulic fracturing operations as well as various restrictions on those operations.
-These permitting requirements and restrictions could
+If enacted, these or similar bills could result in additional permitting requirements for hydraulic fracturing operations.
+These permitting requirements and restrictions could result in delays in operations at well sites and also increased costs to make wells productive.